kubernetes/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 {{< feature-state for_k8s_version="v1.23" state="beta" >}}

-This is the replacement for the deprecated [PodSecurityPolicy](#podsecuritypolicy) admission controller defined in the next section.
 This admission controller acts on creation and modification of the pod and determines if it should be admitted based on the requested security context and the [Pod Security Standards](/docs/concepts/security/pod-security-standards/).

 See the [Pod Security Admission documentation](/docs/concepts/security/pod-security-admission/) for more information.

-### PodSecurityPolicy {#podsecuritypolicy}

-{{< feature-state for_k8s_version="v1.21" state="deprecated" >}}

-This admission controller acts on creation and modification of the pod and determines if it should be admitted based on the requested security context and the available Pod Security Policies.

-See also the [PodSecurityPolicy](/docs/concepts/security/pod-security-policy/) documentation for more information.
+Versions of Kubernetes prior to 1.25 included an admission controller for the beta `PodSecurityPolicy` API; the Pod Security admission controller provides similar, but not identical, security enforcement.

 ### PodTolerationRestriction {#podtolerationrestriction}